Sringeri

 between the sound of a drum

-that beats alive upon the dance spun
+which beats alive upon the dance spun

 in the light of a life incredible